...so you want a beautiful home

 Life changes, so should your home decor

-Life is moving so quickly with family, career, friends, volunteering, household stuff… You name it, we’re pulled in a thousand directions.
-It’s no wonder we don’t have time to think about upgrading the tired decor of our homes.
+Life is moving so quickly with family, career, friends, volunteering, household stuff… It’s no wonder we don’t have time to think about upgrading the tired decor of our homes.

 Often we don’t even notice when our homes become tired looking.
 It’s doesn’t happen suddenly like when the refrigerator died.
 When an appliance dies, it needs our immediate attention.
 We replace it.
 It’s a no-brainer.

 It’s not the same with art.
 Art doesn’t suddenly die.
 As long as it doesn’t fall off the wall, it continues to fill what would otherwise be an empty space, and it slowly goes out of style without us even realizing it’s happening.

 We just continue on with our busy lives, until something happens that makes us look around and realize our home looks tired, and it doesn’t make us happy.